shivani26shinde/FunWithAI/README.md

 # FunWithAI
-Trying out some fun things
+Trying out some fun things with AI